-- 48. Working with partners to improve highways infrastructure in and around Penrith, reviewing the town centre traffic flow to allow for full or partial pedestrianisation, improve/reduce traffic congestion and reduce carbon emissions.
-Identify infrastructure shortfall by contributing to a joint Parking and Movement Survey which will be instrumental for the Town Centre improvements and implementing the recommendations from the survey with stakeholders and partner authorities - 49.
-Working with Eden Housing Association, Eden District Council and Cumbria County Council to create more off street private/residential parking - 50.
+- 47. Working with partners to improve highways infrastructure in and around Penrith, reviewing the town centre traffic flow to allow for full or partial pedestrianisation, improve/reduce traffic congestion and reduce carbon emissions.
+Identify infrastructure shortfall by contributing to a joint Parking and Movement Survey which will be instrumental for the Town Centre improvements and implementing the recommendations from the survey with stakeholders and partner authorities - 48.
+Working with all social housing providers, Eden District Council and Cumbria County Council to create more off street private/residential parking - 49.
 Supporting the provision of electric charging points in public car parks.
-Encourage developers to include electric vehicle charging points for sustainable lifestyles - 51.
-Utilising an existing car park, in a non-residential area, for overnight parking for camper vans and touring caravans. - 52.
-Reducing on-street parking by providing modern car parking infrastructure appropriate to the size and role of Penrith - 53.
-Exploring opportunities to improve car parking for Town residents and provide low cost long-stay car parking (for example: £1 a day for vehicles parked before 9.00am) for those commuting into the Town in connection with employment. - 54.
+Encouraging developers to include electric vehicle charging points for sustainable lifestyles - 50.
+Utilising an existing car park, in a non-residential area, for overnight parking for camper vans and touring caravans. - 51.
+Reducing on-street parking by providing modern car parking infrastructure appropriate to the size and role of Penrith - 52.
+Exploring opportunities to improve car parking for Town residents and provide low cost long-stay car parking (for example: £1 a day for vehicles parked before 9.00am) for those commuting into the Town in connection with employment. - 53.
 Supporting the provision of affordable long-stay car parking for visitors and additional disabled car parking facilities